Lokiee-001/MediXpert-Application/README.md

 Thank you for exploring MediXpert!
 This project reflects my passion for combining healthcare and artificial intelligence to make diagnostic tools more accessible and intelligent.

-If you find this useful or inspiring, feel free to ⭐ star the repository, suggest improvements, or connect with me on LinkedIn.
+If you find this useful or inspiring, feel free to ⭐ star the repository, suggest improvements,  Connect with me on [LinkedIn](https://www.linkedin.com/in/lam-lokeshwar-730bb12a0/)
+.